didenko/fst/README.md

 At times it is desireable to test a program behavior which creates or modifies files and directories.
 Such tests may be quite involved especially if checking permissions or timestamps.
 A proper cleanup is also considered a nuisance.
 The whole effort becomes extra burdesome as such filesystem manipulation has to be tested itself - so one ends up with tests of tests.

-The `fst` (say _fist_) library is a tested set of functions aiming to alleviate the burden.
+The `fst` library is a tested set of functions aiming to alleviate the burden.
 It makes creating and comparing filesystem trees of regular files and directories for testing puposes simple.

 ## Highlights